 Here’s everything you need to know about where to buy vegan marshmallows and what brands are the best.

 What are some Good Vegan Marshmallow Brands?

-Dandies are big, light, and fluffy, so they’re a great addition to a cup of hot chocolate or for making s’mores – keep in mind that Danides actually melt better in a microwave than over fire!
+Dandies are big, light, and fluffy, so they’re a great addition to a cup of hot chocolate or for making s’mores – keep in mind that Dandies actually melt better in a microwave than over fire!

 They’re also gluten-free, so they’re accessible to more than just vegans.
 They’re Kosher, fat-free, and non-GMO too.
-They even have fun seasonal flavors like maple syrup.
+They even have fun seasonal delectable flavors like maple syrup.

 Dandies have a fairly simple ingredient list.
 They contain tapioca syrup, cane sugar, tapioca starch, filtered water, carrageenan, soy protein, and natural vanilla flavor (source: Dandies).

 While tapioca syrup and cane sugar are more natural than high-fructose corn syrup, remember, sugar is sugar, so consume Dandies in moderation.